 We have finished our task with the steps above.
 If we like, we can experiment with the query by running parts of it in the Command Window to see what different parts do.
 We are not required to do this, but experimenting with parts of the query is a great way to learn how the query text works.

 Manifold allows us to run only selected portions of query text in the Command Window.
-We can highlight the portion above:
+We can highlight the portion of the query as seen above.
+The highlighted query text is:

 DELETE FROM [DotsGeom];